 The beginning of the New Year is a good opportunity to break away from the thoughtless norms.
 I suggest that this year, instead of making resolutions to chase success or escape temptations, just stop… and think.
 On second thoughts, don’t even think.
 Just stop!

-Let go of all thoughts, past and future, and bring yourself to the present moment.
+Notice your thoughts, past and future, and let go of them gently, becoming aware of the present moment.
 Clear your mind of all goals.
 Whenever your catch yourself thinking about running and chasing, just stop and observe that ‘self’.
 As you do so, focus on your incoming and outgoing breath for a minute or two.

 Then, even as you carry on with your daily chores, continue to observe yourself.
-Become your own witness.
-As you do this, you will feel a sort of peace descending on your being… a peace you may not have experienced in a long time.
+Stop identifying with your mental chatter and become the witness of your thoughts and feelings, your actions and reactions without judgment or condemnation.
+As you do this, you will experience a sort of peace descending on your being… a peace you may not have experienced in a long time.

 Time to meet yourself